-E. When the Word Judge says ''Unacceptable''
+E. When the Word Judge says "Unacceptable"

-If any challenged word is judged unacceptable, the Monitor will label the play 'unacceptable.'
+If any challenged word is judged unacceptable, the Word Judge will label the play 'unacceptable'.
 The player returns the offending tiles to the rack, loses the turn (scores zero) and then restarts the timing device for the opponent's next turn.
-The Word Judge will not specify which word(s) are unacceptable, and will at least pretend to look up every word challenged, to avoid revealing unnecessary information to the players.
+The Word Judge will not specify which word(s) are unacceptable, and will face away from both players while looking for the words.
+This is to avoid revealing unnecessary information to the players.